 It is very possible that current buyers find that the price for which they acquire a property is less than the amount obtained by applying the multiplier to the cadastral value applied by the Administration.
 In this case, we would advise opposing the Administration tax.

 This article is written by one of our independent partners in Spain, Juan, who is one of our Legal partners in Catalunya.
-Check his profile in our team section.
+Check his full profile here.